Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Results evaluation

-Figure~\ref{fig:plot-nbv}(a) plots the recognition rate over the number of predicted NBVs.
-Our method achieves the fastest accuracy increase.
-To further evaluate the efficiency of the NBVs, we plot in (b) the information gain of different NBVs, measured by the decrease of Shannon entropy of the classification probability distributions.
+To further evaluate the efficiency of the NBVs, we plot in Fig.~\ref{fig:plot-inf} the information gain of different NBVs.
+The information gain is measured by the decrease of Shannon entropy of the classification probability distributions:

+with $H(p) = - \sum {_kp({y_k})} \log p({y_k})$.
 Compared to the alternatives, the NBV sequences output by our method attain larger information gain in early steps, demonstrating higher efficiency.

+\paragraph*{Comparison of 3D shape recognition.} To evaluate the performance of recognition, we carry out comparison experiment on three datasets: ModelNet10, ModelNet40 and ShapeNetCore55.
+We compare our method against recent competing methods: \emph{3DShapeNets}~\cite{Wu15}, \emph{MV-RNN}~\cite{xu2016} and \emph{Pairwise} learning~\cite{johns2016pairwise}.
+For a fair comparison, all method are evaluated only with depth images.
+For \emph{3DShapeNets} and \emph{Pairwise} learning, we select the next view along the sequence by following a straight path around the viewing sphere from the beginning to the end of the sequence~\cite{johns2016pairwise}.

+Table~\ref{tab:classification} shows the recognition results for a random initial view from our selected 50 views.
+Our method achieves the best results, and we note that \emph{3DShapeNets}~\cite{Wu15}, \emph{MV-RNN}~\cite{xu2016} and our methods are depth-based, while \emph{Pairwise} learning~\cite{johns2016pairwise} uses both greyscale and depth images.
+In our experiment, however, we only use deep images for \emph{Pairwise} learning for a fair comparison.